R-CF/ncdfCF/README.md

-`CFVariable::subset()` or `CFVariable::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::`data.table`for a format that matches the structure of a typical table closest.
-You can identify a DSG data set by the`featureType`attribute of the`CFDataset\`.
+`CFVariable::subset()` or `CFVariable::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::data.table` for a format that matches the structure of a typical table closest.
+You can identify a DSG data set by the `featureType` attribute of the `CFDataset`.

 More comprehensive support for DSG is in the development plan.